Dying planet report? WWF issues dire warning on state of nature

 Humanity’s continued failure to end our assault on nature means we are rapidly approaching several major global tipping points which, if triggered, would have severe implications for all life on Earth.
 These include the mass die-off of coral reefs, the collapse of the Amazon rainforest’s carbon store, large-scale thawing of permafrost, the permanent disruption of ocean currents that are key to maintaining weather patterns, and the melting of the Greenland and West Antarctic ice sheets (which would cause catastrophic sea level rise).

 The LPR states we’re also approaching many smaller-scale tipping points at local and regional levels.
-In western North America, for example, the combination of invasive pine bark beetles and more frequent and devastating fires due to climate change are at risk of causing the replacement of native pine forests with shrubland and grassland.
+In western North America, for example, the combination of invasive pine bark beetles and more frequent and devastating fires due to climate change could cause the replacement of native pine forests with shrubland and grassland.

 International agreements not being implemented